AT&T Communications (1984–2010): AT&T Long Lines Division

+Open Wire

 Before using microwave relay and coaxial cables, AT&T used open wire lines for long-distance service.
 In 1911, the system connected New York to Denver.
 The introduction of repeater towers allowed such connections to reach across North America.
 Starting in the 1920s, the company increasingly used long-distance coaxial cable and carrier systems.

+Microwave relay network

 With improved klystrons and other microwave devices devised during World War II, higher frequencies allowed far more channels on a given link.
 This allowed a single microwave relay to carry thousands of telephone calls.
 Bell Labs developed a practical system known as TD-2, produced by Western Electric.
 The system was designed not only to carry telephone calls, but also television signals, allowing programs to be sent from city to city.
 Microwaves are line of sight technology, so building such a network required towers built in strings between the endpoints, but this was still much less expensive than stringing the equivalent number of cables between the two points.
 The first complete system was installed between New York and Chicago and opened on September 1, 1950.

+Given the cold war period in which the microwave relay system was designed, the AT&T Long Lines network was engineered to survive a nuclear attack.
+The reasoning for this was because the system carried military communications and data, in addition to the normal traffic from the public and corporations.
+The sites were hardened through the use of tough concrete buildings and in some cases, bunkers.
+Each base station typically contained a diesel generator, air filtration system, and toiletries common to fallout shelters of the day.
+All of this equipment was manufactured by Western Electric.
+The buildings typically had no windows, but featured louvers to allow for ventilation and cooling for the electronics housed inside.
+Many base stations were shielded from EMP blasts, and the system was designed with automatic routing which would automatically avoid towers that were knocked out in an attack or other outage.
+One famous example of a hardened AT&T Long Lines site is 33 Thomas Street in Manhattan, it was designed to withstand a nuclear blast and has no windows.

 Formal opening of the United States coast-to-coast connection was on August 17, 1951, via AT&T's network control center in New York City.

 A presidential address from Harry Truman at the San Francisco Peace Conference on September 4, 1951 opened the network, demonstrating coast-to-coast television service.
 The first regularly scheduled show to use this was Edward R. Murrow's See It Now on November 18, 1951.
-Later the network allowed events such as American Bandstand and ABC's Monday Night Football to be broadcast live nationally and permitted distribution of regional sports events, such as Saturday football games prior to the adoption of satellite communications in the 1970s.
+Later, the network allowed events such as American Bandstand and ABC's Monday Night Football to be broadcast live nationally and permitted distribution of regional sports events, such as Saturday football games prior to the adoption of satellite communications in the 1970s.